bitcointranscripts/bitcointranscripts/tabconf/2024/cluster-mempool-by-murch.md

 K has a fee rate of one sat per vByte, and clearly that's gonna get picked into the block last, per looking at this carefully.
 And it also has the lowest descendant set fee rate.
 So descendant sets are exactly the same as ancestor sets except we look at it from the other side.
-For a descendant set, we look at the transaction and all of its descendants, we sum up their fees and sum up their sizes, and that gives us the descendant fee rate.
+So, for a descendant set, we look at the transaction and all of its descendants, we sum up their fees and sum up their sizes, and that gives us the descendant fee rate.
 So if we look at what's gonna get picked into a block here, maybe that's not completely obvious, but let me tell you a little more about the other descendant set fee rates here.
 So if you look at the descendants of I, I doesn't have any descendants.
 It has the highest descendant set fee rate.